Tuesday, January 31, 2023

 The Acorn of Wo Mai is a large lead acorn-shaped vessel almost three feet in height and encircled by golden bands inscribed with arcane characters.
 Though it appears to be tremendously heavy, it can be carried with relative ease.
 It sometimes makes a faint thumping noise and is warm to the touch.

 According to legend, the Acorn of Wo Mai is the prison of a powerful fiend, summoned by powerful war-wizards before escaping from their control.
-Though the fiend could not be killed, it was eventually defeated and bound in irons thats it could not break and imprisoned inside the vessel that would be known as the Acorn of Wo Mai.
+Though the fiend could not be killed, it was eventually defeated and bound in irons that it could not break and imprisoned inside the vessel that would be known as the Acorn of Wo Mai.
 Sometime since, the Acorn was lost.

 The fiend within has hearing and normal vision out to a range of 60 feet and can communicate telepathically with any creature that attunes to it that understands at least 1 language.
 It tries to hide its true nature and stresses the need for secrecy.
 The fiend is generally friendly and helpful and actively provides good advice.
 The fiend eventually requests that the party help to free it once it believes it has convinced them of its good intentions.